openSUSE/scatool-container/README.md

 mkdir -p ${HOME}/.config/containers/systemd
 cp scamonitor.container ${HOME}/.config/containers/systemd
 ```
-> [!TIP]
-> You can run `/usr/lib/systemd/system-generators/podman-system-generator --user --dryrun` for [troubleshooting](#the-systemd-unit-is-not-created-from-the-quadlet-file) and checking if a valid systemd unit will be generated

 4. Start `scamonitor.service`
    1. You can reboot the server to confirm the `scamonitor.service` starts as expected.
 The scamonitor.service unit file will automatcially be generated.
       1. `sudo reboot`